-You might be accustomed to assisting your child with a math question or an art project, but equipping him or her with effective study skills and strategies can be a challenge.
-Using an encompassing array of study strategies and techniques, our talented tutors in the Portland region zero in on practical skills that can be put to use immediately in school and beyond: time management and organization, academic and strategic planning, and more.▼
+You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
+Using a variety of study tips, tactics and strategies, our tutors in the Portland region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼

 - How to identify teacher expectations and priorities.

 - Getting to understand college admissions requirements, including the college admission essay.